Generic Name: tramadol (TRAM a dol)

 Ultram (tramadol) is a narcotic-like pain reliever.

-Ultram may also be used for other purposes not listed in this medication guide.
+Ultram may also be used for purposes not listed in this medication guide.

-Seizures (convulsions) have occurred in some people taking this medication.
-Ultram may be more likely to cause a seizure if you have a history of seizures or head injury, a metabolic disorder, or if you are taking certain medicines such as antidepressants, muscle relaxers, narcotic, or medicine for nausea and vomiting.
+Seizures (convulsions) have occurred in some people taking this medicine.
+Ultram may be more likely to cause a seizure if you have a history of seizures or head injury, a metabolic disorder, or if you are taking certain medicines such as antidepressants, muscle relaxers, narcotic, or medicine for nausea and vomiting

-Do not crush an Ultram tablet.
-Ultram is for oral (by mouth) use only.
+Do not crush the Ultram tablet.
+This medicine is for oral (by mouth) use only.
 Powder from a crushed tablet should not be inhaled or diluted with liquid and injected into the body.
 Using this medicine by inhalation or injection can cause life-threatening side effects, overdose, or death.

-You should not take Ultram if you are allergic to tramadol, if you have ever been addicted to drugs or alcohol, or if you have ever attempted suicide.
+You should not take Ultram if you are allergic to tramadol, or if you have:

-Seizures have occurred in some people taking Ultram.
+Seizures have occurred in some people taking tramadol.
 Talk with your doctor about your seizure risk, which may be higher if you have:

 a history of drug or alcohol addiction;